MicrosoftDocs/azure-devops-docs/docs/organizations/billing/set-up-billing-for-your-organization-vs.md

 ## Prerequisites

-The first time that you set up billing for your VSTS organization - whether via the Azure portal or as part of making a purchase in the Visual Studio Marketplace - you will need:
+The first time that you set up billing for your VSTS organization - whether via the Azure portal or as part of making a purchase in the Visual Studio Marketplace - you'll need:

 * [VSTS project collection administrator or organization owner permissions](../accounts/faq-add-delete-users.md#find-owner)
 * [An Azure subscription that you can use to purchase](add-backup-billing-managers.md)